Paul Thomas Sharpe: Awards and recognition

 Sharpe is an Honorary Fellow of the Royal College of Surgeons in Edinburgh (2010) and a recipient of the Gregor Mendel Memorial Medal (2003).
 He was awarded the Craniofacial Biology Research Award by the International Association for Dental Research (2004) and 2018 he received the William J Gies award for best publication is Biomaterials and Bioengineering (2018).

 Personal life

 Sharpe (stage name Paul Shaft) is a musician and was a pioneer of the Sheffield punk music and new wave music scene.
 Originally he played bass guitar in the Sheffield band 2.3 and then formed the avant-garde band De Tian.
 He later played double bass and sang in the experimental jazz influenced band, Bass Tone Trap.
 Sharpe (Shaft) reformed 2.3 in 2018 and they have released two albums.
-Sharpe, a lifelong supporter of Sheffield United F.C. is married to Joy Elizabeth Sharpe (nee Mitchell) and they have two children.
+Sharpe, a lifelong supporter of Sheffield United F.C. is married to Joy Elizabeth Sharpe (née Mitchell) and they have two children.